Skip to content

 Terms to Know

-If you're planning on using a weather data API, you'll need to be familiar with some important terms.
-In this section, we'll list some of the most important terms you'll encounter when working with the weather data API.
-We hope this will help you to understand the concepts behind what the weather data API has to offer so you make informed decisions when choosing a provider.
+If you plan on using a weather data API, you must be familiar with some essential terms.
+This section will list some of the most important terms you'll encounter when working with the weather data API.
+We hope this will help you understand the concepts behind what the weather data API offers so you can make informed decisions when choosing a provider.

 Historical Weather Archive